gabest11/Xiaomi-Mijia-1080p-2018/README.md

 Better view of the stand. | ![](/teardown/IMG_20180802_195150.jpg) The SoC is an Ingenic T20.
 They switched from Grain Media 8135/6S to what the Dafang has.
 Winbond 25q128fvsq SPI flash.
 Chipstar CS8122S audio amp.
 The serial interface is next to the flash chip (Tx Rx GND GND N/A).
 I could not interrupt U-Boot by pressing a key. | ![](/teardown/IMG_20180802_174835.jpg)
 Realtek wifi on the other side and the IR leds. | ![](/teardown/IMG_20180802_175143.jpg)

+# TODO
+Hook up the flash chip and read the firmware...